• LINE

 Teacher introduction

-"Economic and the world" and "knowledge and information" related to it deeply and widely from specialists.
+"Economic and the world" and "knowledge and information" related to it, which is deeply and widely learned from specialists.